How to Start a Youth Baseball League

 After you’ve created a plan for securing your funding for the season, the next step is creating a plan to help manage finances throughout the year.
 If you were able to find a treasurer during your board member search, this should be right up their alley.

-The first step is to create a budget.
-Depending on how many teams you have, this may vary greatly.
+The first step is to create a baseball team budget spreadsheet.
+Depending on how many teams you have or if you're introducing travel baseball, this may vary greatly.
 Think about all of the potential expenses or running a baseball league and try not to leave anything out so you don’t run into any unexpected costs.

 Some potential costs to keep in mind are: